 You can even use PickFu to test an ad before you run it live on Google or Facebook.
 Polling sites give you the advantage of being able to find out which ad characteristics attract your target audience before you ever place an ad.

 Polling sites have one more advantage: they are straightforward ask-and-answer tools.
 As we’ll see below, audience targeting can wade into tricky territory in the pursuit of creating a campaign targeted at a certain group of people.
 Thankfully, there are ways to ensure you are protecting your audience’s privacy.
 But with a polling site, it’s not something you have to worry about as much.

 Facebook’s targeted ads enable you to choose an audience based on behavior and interests in addition to the typical demographic data.
 So, the wafer company could select an audience that loves sweets (interests) and has purchased candy and other desserts before (behavior).

 Using Google Ads (formerly known as AdWords), you can reach an even wider audience.
-Google is the most popular search engine in the world.
-And according to Lifewire, in 2019, Google is the #1 most popular website, beating out YouTube, Wikipedia, and yes, Facebook.
+Google is the most popular search engine in the world and, according to Lifewire, the world’s most popular website, beating out YouTube, Amazon, and yes, Facebook.
 With Google Ads, you can advertise in two ways.

 Google Search Network

 First, there’s the immense Google Search Network, where your ad can appear on the search results page.
 Say the new wafer brand wanted to display ads on the Google Search Network.
 The ad it creates might pop up whenever someone searched “best wafers” or “where to buy wafers online.”